Foodbank of Indonesia

-The Food Bank of Indonesia is a non-profit foundation operating in the social sector.
+The Foodbank of Indonesia (FOI) is a non-profit foundation operating in the social sector.
 Located in Jakarta, the Food Bank of Indonesia is the first food bank in the country actively working to provide access to food and eradicate hunger in various regions across Indonesia.
 FOI also supports the country in achieving Sustainable Development Goals (SDGs), by promoting food sovereignty and implementing responsible patterns of production and consumption.

 FOI has the slogan "Take what you need, give what you can."

-The Food Bank of Indonesia (FOI) operates through two distinct branches, each serving a specific facet of our mission.
+The Food Bank of Indonesia operates through two distinct branches, each serving a specific facet of our mission.
 Firstly, we endeavor to address the issue of surplus food by directing these resources towards providing sustenance for individuals across various socioeconomic strata who find themselves in need.
 This initiative aligns with our commitment to mitigating hunger and ensuring that surplus food is utilized for the betterment of communities.

 Secondly, in instances where surplus food is not suitable for direct consumption, FOI engages in strategic food production in regions with established agricultural expertise.
 This involves transforming inedible items into valuable agricultural inputs, particularly fertilizers.
 By doing so, we contribute to the advancement of sustainable agricultural practices and bolster the overall resilience of the agricultural sector.